ElektraInitiative/libelektra/doc/decisions/1_in_discussion/spec_expressiveness.md

 This is why we want to have the wildcard character `_` working correctly.

-Besides this problem the `spec` plugin also creates default values.
+Besides this problem the `spec` plugin also creates default values if the keys do not exist, which is not what someone would expect from this plugin.
-A plugin responsible for copying metadata to other namespaces should not create new keys.
-In this case it creates cascading keys which are then found by `ksLookup`.
-In my opinion a separate plugin for handling `default values` should exist.
-The validation part of the `spec` plugin can be kept as it is now (`required keys` and `array size validation`).

 ## Constraints